SNAnalyst/SNAfun/README.md

 # SNAfun
 FUNctions to enjoy alongside the SNA4DS course

-The following API is used (for now):
+The following API is used:

 - add_* : add stuff to network objects
 - count_* : counting things in the graph, such as the number of vertices, number of edges, dyad census, triad census